Catholic Church in Myanmar: Catholic missions

 In 1548 St. Francis Xavier petitioned Father Rodriguez for missionaries to go to Pegu, but nothing is known as to the outcome of his request.

 Chief mercenary Filipe de Brito e Nicote promptly established Goa-backed Portuguese rule at Thanlyin in 1603.
 The country was in chaos.
-Bayinnaung's grandson King Anaukpetlun defeated the Portuguese in 1613 and mission work were stopped.
+Bayinnaung's grandson, King Anaukpetlun, defeated the Portuguese in 1613 and mission work was stopped.
 During that period, Burmese well-known crown prince and poet Natshinnaung was converted to Catholicism and was baptised by a priest from Goa.

-In 1699 the vicar apostolic of Siam and the bishop of Meliapur (Portuguese India) had a dispute concerning the jurisdiction over Pegu, and Charles-Thomas Maillard De Tournon, legatus a latere, decided against the vicar apostolic.
+In 1699, the vicar apostolic of Siam and the bishop of Meliapur (Portuguese India) had a dispute concerning the jurisdiction over Pegu, and Charles-Thomas Maillard De Tournon, legatus a latere, decided against the vicar apostolic.

 The actual work of evangelising Ava and Pegu began under the pontificate of Innocent XIII, who, in 1722, sent Father Sigismond de Calchi, a Barnabite, and Father Vittoni, of the same order, to Burma.
 After many trials and tribulations they succeeded in obtaining permission to preach with full liberty the Gospel of Christ.
 In 1741, Benedict XIV definitely established the mission, appointing Father Galizia Vicar Apostolic, and placing the Barnabites in charge of the work.
 The best-known of the Barnabites was Father Sangermano, who worked in Ava and Rangoon from 1783 to 1808; his A Description of the Burmese Empire was first published in 1833.